Access4all/adg/pages/knowledge/desktop-screen-readers/browse-focus-modes/README.md

     - By pressing the `K` key, the cursor is moved to the next link.
 - This allows quick navigation through different elements of a website.
 - In browse mode, the screen reader cursor can be placed on every element on a website, even on those which aren't inherently focusable, e.g. headings (`<h1>`, `<h2>`, etc.) or paragraphs (`<p>`).
-    - Just to make it clear: the web browser's focus is not the same thing as the screen reader cursor (although they often move synchronously)
+    - Just to make it clear: the web browser's focus is not the same thing as the screen reader cursor (although they often move synchronously).

 Notice: in other resources, browse mode may sometimes also be called "read" mode.